What is the Self Coaching Model?

-The Get Coached Model is the one tool you need to change anything in your life by helping you understand how your circumstances, thoughts, feelings, actions, and results work.
+The Model is the one tool you need to change anything in your life by helping you understand how your circumstances, thoughts, feelings, actions, and results work.

-The Life Coach School Founder and Master Certified Coach Brooke Castillo created The Model to use in her own life… and it was so good, she had to share.
-Now thousands of people have used the Model to get extraordinary results.
+The Life Coach School Founder and Master Certified Coach Brooke Castillo created the Model to use in her own life… and it was so good, she had to share.
+Now, tens of thousands of people have used the Model to get extraordinary results.

 You’re just one model away from everything you ever wanted.
 What are you waiting for?

-The basic premise of The Model is that your thoughts produce your feelings, your feelings generate your actions, and your actions cause your results.
+The basic premise of the Model is that your thoughts produce your feelings, your feelings fuel your actions, and your actions create your results.

-This is what we help students use and apply to their lives in our self coaching program, Get Coached, to solve their day-to-day problems.
+This is what we help students use and apply to their lives through our coaching courses to solve their day-to-day problems.

-Before we show you how to use The Model in your life, let’s take a look at each component.
-You can follow along by clicking below to download the worksheet, The Get Coached Model Guide.
+Before we show you how to use the Model in your life, let’s take a look at each component.
+You can follow along by clicking below to download the worksheet, The Self Coaching Model Guide.

 Circumstances